The secret life of Crazy John...

 To which he replied:

 --"I have been trying to find two coins that I lost, since this morning.
 But I can't remember which of the five drains they had fallen into, so I opened all five of them.
 And, since I had opened them, I though I might as well clean out the dirt while I'm at it" the fool said, laughing.
 "So, go back to Mister Apostoly and tell him I will work extra tomorrow, to make up for the hours I was absent today.
-Hey, they were two whole coins... that's no small amount" he added.
+Hey, they were two whole coins... that's no normal amount" he added.

 One can only imagine the baker's exasperation.
 As soon as he learnt of the fool's prank, he threatened to fire him.
 Five hours later, John the fool had completed his mission and returned home, very pleased.